ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Azure_Networking.md

 Search for **Subscriptions** and select the subscription you like to add to IPF (IPF can do discovery per subscription)

 1. On the overview page note the **Subscription ID**.
-2. From the left menu, click on Access control (IAM), click on **+ Add** and **Add custom role**.
+2. From the left menu, click Access control (IAM), click **+ Add** and **Add custom role**.
 Fill in the role name.
 IP Fabric requires specific permissions in order to make API calls.
 Select **Start from JSON** and upload JSON file with the required permissions (find it at the very bottom of this page).
-Click on the Next button to continue.
+Click the Next button to continue.

    ![Creating Custom Role](azure/create_custom_role.png)

 3. Review the permissions and click Next.
 Now you have to assign a scope for this role.
-Click on **Add assignable scopes** and from the right panel select Type: Subscription and than click on the Subscription you want to assign
+Click **Add assignable scopes** and from the right panel select Type: Subscription and than click the Subscription you want to assign

    ![Assigning Scopes](azure/assign_scopes.png)

-4. Click on **Review + Create**
+4. Click **Review + Create**
 5. Now you have to assign the newly created Role to the Registered App.
 From the left menu, select again **Access control (IAM)** and then click **+ New** and **Add role assignment**.
-6. Find the previously created role, click **Next** and then click on **+ Select members**.
+6. Find the previously created role, click **Next** and then click **+ Select members**.
 Find the app you created before.
 Click **Review + Assign**

    ![Add Role assignment](azure/add_role_assignment.png)